astronomer/docs/learn/cloud-ide-tutorial.md

 ![Configure a connection 2](/img/guides/cloud_ide_new_connection_2.png)

-After entering your credentials click the **Test Connection button** to make sure Astro is able to connect to Snowflake.
+After entering your credentials click the **Test Connection button** to make sure Astro is able to connect to your database.
 If your credentials are correct, a green banner will appear above saying "Connection successfully tested".
 Save the connection by clicking **Create Connection**.

-## Step 4: Add required python packages
+## Step 4: Add required Python packages

 Navigate to the **Requirements** tab in your Cloud IDE project.
 Under this tab you can add any Python packages that you are planning to use in Cloud IDE Python cells within this Cloud IDE project.
 To create our simple ML model we will need the `scikit-learn` package.
 Add this package by clicking on **+ Requirement** and typing `scikit-learn` into the "package name" field.
 Select the latest version and click **Add**.